hmartelb/Pix2Pix-Timbre-Transfer/README.md

 <img src="docs/NoteSynthesizer_diagram.png" width="650" height="450">
 </p>

-The procedure has been done with all the MIDI files in (1) and with the following instruments from (2) in the preset 0:
+The procedure has been done with all the MIDI files in [Classical Music MIDI](https://www.kaggle.com/soumikrakshit/classical-music-midi) and with the following instruments from [The NSynth Dataset](https://magenta.tensorflow.org/datasets/nsynth) in the preset 0:
 * keyboard_acoustic
 * guitar_acoustic
 * string_acoustic